Updated May 1, 2022

 Redwirez is a well established name in the IR universe.
 It emerged as one of the early players and has earned a solid reputation in terms of IR quality.
 I do not own MixIR3 but it seems to provide a solid alternative to Two-Notes Wall Of Sound by offering MixIR3 modules where you can select speakers and adjust mic placement.
 MixIR3 comes with 3 processing modules : Redwirez REQ (eq and filters), a PCM60 reverb and a Giganator effect (live gig style EQ).
 Users can mix and process IRs within MixIR and export the resulting IRs.
 59.99 $ , https://redwirez.com/products/mixir3-ir-loader

 I do not own Impulsive from 3 Sigma Audio but I have been playing with the evaluation version of TSEX50 and Impulsive seems to be the loader module of TSEX50.
 A no non-sense loader and straight to the point : 2 IRs can be loaded and mixed, you can tweak the volume, revert phase, adjust IR delay, set a HPF and LPF, and apply some predefined EQ settings (« movement »).
 A simple and straight IR loader that comes with a set of IR files (3 cabs).
-I enjoy the frequency graphs of the IRs as they are interesting to check on IR’s low-end.
+I enjoy the frequency graphs of the IRs as they are interesting to check on IR’s low-end and the IR overall profile.
 20.00 $. https://www.3sigmaaudio.com/impulsive/

 Using a dedicated IR loader may provide you more tone control options and a better sound quality, especially if you use multiple gear configurations.